lewagon/dotfiles/02-OOP/10-Food-delivery/README.md

 * Make your accountant a happier man: keep a log of all delivered orders!
 * Improve your menu so that a command can be entered in a single step: entering 'complete_order 42' should mark the order #42 as completed.
+* Improve your code to make it so that a meal has a type ('starter', 'main', 'drink' and 'dessert'), and that a customer orders as many menus as he wants, one menu being composed of one starter, one main meal, one drink and one dessert.

 ## Learning badges